Once you connect your accounting software to Calqulate, your Chart of Accounts (CoA) will be imported.

 Mapping your chart of accounts is the single most important step in setting up an automated finance stack.
 Your business generates revenue and expenses during its daily activities.
 A properly mapped chart of accounts allows this data to flow automatically to the correct place in your Profit and Loss and for staff costs and expenses to land in the right departmental cost centre.

-In the top right of the page, you can see the total number of accounts which need to be mapped and an overview of your progress.
+In the top right of the page, you can see the total number of accounts that are mapped completely out of the total number of your accounts.

-Click on the header of the Status column to bring all unmapped accounts to the top of the list.
+Click on the header of the Configuration column to bring all Accounts to the top that are Partial mapped.

-To map an account, click on the pencil icon on the right side of your screen.
+To finish mapping an account or edit it, click on the pencil icon on the right side of your screen.

 The next field Payment delay allows you to set a custom payment delay for that account.
 For example, most EU tax payments don't have to be paid for a period of 15 days after the salary was transferred.
 If you want to learn more about the payment delay, check our article about it.

-If you want to know how to manage Types, Sub-types and Expenditure Groups, check our article about the Mapping Parameters.
+If you want to know how to manage Sub-types and Account Groups, check our article about the Mapping Parameters.

 Both of these together will allow you to create more accurate cash flow forecasts and give you a true picture of the costs of a customer.